Hongbo-Jin/CoT-Vid/README.md

 ## Acknowledgement

-- [Vicuna](https://github.com/lm-sys/FastChat): the codebase we built upon, and our base model Vicuna-13B that has the amazing language capabilities!
+- [LLaVA-Next](https://github.com/LLaVA-VL/LLaVA-NeXT): the codebase we built upon.
+Great work!
 - The `﻿lmms-eval` framework and its core contributors, including Peiyuan Zhang, Fanyi Pu, Joshua Adrian Cahyono, and Kairui Hu, for their support on the evaluation side.

 ## Related Projects